 My next big innovation came in 2019 when I figured out that I could make clotted cream in my Instant Pot.
 It was a bit easier than the oven method, definitely faster, and resulted in perfectly silky clotted cream every time.
 Only problem there was that not everybody has an Instant Pot, and they keep changing their models so it can get confusing with different buttons and settings, etc.

-A big leap forward to 2021 and this stove top method that is pretty much foolproof.
+A big leap forward to 2021 and this stove top clotted cream recipe that’s pretty much foolproof.
 This method requires a bit more hands on time, but the overall time is the least of all the methods.
 This requires no special equipment or tricky temperature control.
-You just need a heavy bottomed saucepan.
+You just need a heavy bottomed saucepan and a little patience.

-What you’ll need to make stove top clotted cream
+What you’ll need for this stove top clotted cream recipe

-- unsalted butter ~ the butter is not in my previous clotted cream recipes.
+- butter is not in my previous clotted cream recipes.
 It’s here to replicate the higher fat content of British cream.

 - a heavy bottomed medium saucepan

-- a silicone spoonula ~ or the equivalent for scraping the bottom and sides of the pan to prevent scorching
+- or the equivalent for scraping the bottom and sides of the pan to prevent scorching.
+Silicone is perfect because the flexible edge easily scrapes everything cleanly.

 - Put 3 cups of heavy cream and 2 tablespoons of butter into a medium sized heavy bottom sauce pan and bring to a gentle boil.